airalab/learning-center/lesson_1_eng.md

 ### Lesson Description

-First you need to create `DAO core`.
+First we will create `DAO core`.
 It will provide us with registry that stores all autonomous contracts that are used by DAO. `Shareholder token` contract is used to control that registry (append/modify/remove items).
 To create these contracts you need to send transaction from your address to `Aira BuilderDAO` (found in `DAO factory` registry).

 #### Input arguments